 Under the Sustainable Groundwater Management Act (SGMA), the Groundwater Sustainability Agencies (GSAs) are charged with the duty of managing groundwater within the GSAs’ respective boundaries for the benefit of all extractors and users of groundwater.
-There are many costs associated with implementing GSA activities.
-However, the County GSAs currently have no means for recovering these costs, so as to allow the GSAs to operate independently as designed.
-To rectify this situation, the County has engaged a financial consultant to conduct a rate study to help develop a fair and equitable fee structure that would enable cost recovery for the activities related to complying with SGMA.
-It is anticipated that there are two fees associated with the GSA work, a regulatory fee and a programmatic fee.
+The County engaged a financial consultant to conduct two rate studies beginning in 2019 to help develop a fair and equitable fee structure that would enable cost recovery for the activities related to complying with SGMA and fees for projects and management actions for county-managed land.

-The second fee is to cover the programmatic costs for the County GSAs.
-Such a fee is provided for in Water Code section 10730.2, will be set and approved under the rate-setting process set forth in Proposition 218, a state constitutional amendment which grants voters the power to approve local fees for service (for example water and sewer rates).
-The GSA-related costs recovered by this fee may include those incurred for land acquisition and development of recharge basins, purchased water for recharge, water rights applications and permits, dry well fund and/or expansion of distribution systems, technology for tracking water use over time, and other activities necessary for implementation of the Groundwater Sustainability Plan (GSP).
+The second fee covers the programmatic costs for the County GSAs to implement groundwater sustainability plans (GSPs).
+Such a fee is provided for in Water Code section 10730.2, was set and approved under the rate-setting process set forth in Proposition 218, a state constitutional amendment which grants voters the power to approve local fees for service (for example water and sewer rates).
+The GSP-related costs include recharge, purchased water for recharge and agricultural use, water rights applications and permits, a dry well mitigation fund, land repurposing and other activities necessary for implementation of GSPs.
 The goal of this fee is to help achieve sustainable outcomes for the subbasins over the SGMA implementation period (through 2040).

 Who is Affected?